Best Monthly Apartments in Tokyo with Easy Airport Access (Haneda & Narita Guide)

 Take Photos and Videos Immediately

 On the first day, take photos or videos of the room, furniture, and appliances.
+This helps prevent disputes when you move out, especially regarding scratches or stains.

 Report Any Issues Early

 If you find broken appliances or damage, contact the management company immediately.
+Reporting problems early protects you from unnecessary charges later.

 3. Common Monthly Apartment Problems and Solutions